Establishing an open source policy: The first step to legal protection

 1. What we do in this chapter

-In this chapter, you will create a custom open source policy document for your company.
-An open source policy is not just an internal rulebook — it serves as a means of legal protection in the event of a licensing dispute or vulnerability incident, demonstrating that the company has systematically managed compliance.
-It becomes an official document that can be submitted immediately even when a supplier or partner company requests proof of an open source management system.
+In this chapter, you will create an open source policy document tailored to your company.
+An open source policy is not just an internal rulebook — it serves as a means of legal protection in a licensing dispute or vulnerability incident, demonstrating that the company has managed compliance systematically.
+It becomes an official document you can submit immediately when a customer or partner requests proof of an open source management system.

 2. Background knowledge

-There are cases where open source license violations have led to actual legal disputes.
+There are cases where open source license violations have led to real legal disputes.

-Artifex vs Hancom (2017) Hancom Office uses Ghostscript distributed under the GPL license.(PDF rendering engine)was used in the product without permission.
-Artifex Software filed a lawsuit in a California court in the United States.,In the first trial, the court ruled that the GPL license was legally binding as a contract.
-This case shows that open source license violations go beyond simple copyright issues and can result in liability for breach of contract.
+Artifex vs. Hancom (2017) Hancom Office used Ghostscript (a PDF rendering engine) distributed under the GPL license in its product without permission.
+Artifex Software filed suit in a California court, and in the first trial the court ruled that the GPL license was legally binding as a contract.
+This case shows that an open source license violation goes beyond a simple copyright issue and can result in liability for breach of contract.

-Problems that arise in practice in the absence of policy
+Problems that arise in practice without a policy

-Having a written policy serves as a basis for proving “unintentional” in the event of a violation.,It is used as evidence that systematic procedures have been operated.
+Having a written policy provides a basis for proving that a violation was "unintentional," and it serves as evidence that you have operated systematic procedures.

 Policy prerequisites required by the standard

-Detailed descriptions of items to be included in the policy and example policy documents are available in KWG Open Source Guide — PolicySee .
+Detailed descriptions of the items a policy should include, along with an example policy document, are available in the KWG Open Source Guide — Policy.

 ISO/IEC 18974 §4.1.4.2 — Program performance indicators

-ISO/IEC 18974 requires that open source security assurance programs have **measurable performance indicators.(KPI)Requires that ** be included.
-You can meet this requirement by specifying the types of KPIs below in your policy document:
+ISO/IEC 18974 requires that an open source security assurance program include measurable performance indicators (KPIs).
+You can meet this requirement by specifying the KPI types below in your policy document:

 | KPI example | Measurement method |